Our guide to the Caribbean

 Days can be spent lazing on the beach, or in the hillside Garden Spa.
 Cooled by Caribbean breezes with panoramic ocean views, the spa offers a host of indulgent therapies.

-If you are looking for complete relaxation then Hermitage is definitely worth considering, or maybe stay a few nights at the start of your vacation to boost that relaxation process and switch off from the outside world.
+If you are looking for complete relaxation then Hermitage is definitely worth considering, or maybe stay a few nights at the start of your holiday to boost that relaxation process and switch off from the outside world.

 Melissa Channe (Staff)